-As discussed in the trend analysis section, the available methodologies used in this implementation strategy to quantify water savings have demonstrated that the projection of 27.91 mgd by 2035 will not be met without implementing additional BMPs and programs.
-Expanding conservation savings and increasing the pace of conservation is critical to achieving the goal of going beyond the projection of 27.91 mgd.
-The Conservation Team has identified ways to improve the methodologies, which will be incorporated into the 2040 RWSP update and better track and quantify conservation efforts in the region.
-It is likely that there will still be a need for additional savings, so a plan to develop a path forward for increased investment is needed.
+.
+From what is known about current conservation savings, an increased rate of conservation may be needed to achieve the goal of going beyond the projection of 27.91 mgd.
+The Conservation

+Team has identified ways to improve the methodologies and expand upon the quantification of BMPs, which will be incorporated into the 2040 RWSP update and better track and quantify conservation efforts in the region.
+There may still be a need for additional savings, so a plan to develop a path forward for increased investment would be beneficial.
 The recently initiated project solicitation process will provide an avenue for the Team to work with stakeholders in the region to develop designated projects to assist in meeting the savings goal.
 Further use of conservation tools, such as H2OSAV and AWE, will provide more accurate estimates of the effectiveness of existing conservation efforts and will assist in identifying areas where conservation efforts should be expanded.